aghour-services/aghour-services-android/README.md

 [![Gradle](https://img.shields.io/badge/gradle-7.1.2-blue.svg)](https://lv.binarybabel.org/catalog/gradle/latest)
 [![API](https://img.shields.io/badge/API-21%2B-blue.svg?style=flat)](https://android-arsenal.com/api?level=21)

-Aghour Services App is a sample project that presents all services in this village such as Doctors,pharmacy, Restaurant...etc.
+Aghour Services App is a sample project that presents all services in this village such as Doctors, pharmacies, Restaurants...etc.

 The goal of the project is to demonstrate best practices, provide a set of guidelines, and present modern Android